Service Pupil Premium (SC)

 How do we know we are making a difference with the different types of Pupil Premium?

 We analyse all pupil data termly and annually, if we believe the pupil is not making at least good progress we put in additional support.
 All pupil progress data in this group of pupils show at least good progress with some making excellent progress.

-Further analysis is available to better understand why the progress of Children Looked After is not as strong as that of the students in receipt of other types of Pupil Premium.
+Further analysis is available to better understand why the progress of Services Children is not as strong as that of the pupils in receipt of other types of Pupil Premium.
 Factors which influence progress for these students include health needs, attendance and other environmental factors which can and do impact upon progress.
 To address this, we work closely with families and other stakeholders, we ensure that our staff training schedule responds to identified areas of need to support best practice and outcomes, which are regularly monitored and reviewed as part of the school’s quality assurance processes.

 The graphs outline the average rate of progress (according to MAPP data) for a range of different groups across the school population.
 This is then used as a co-operative measure for all targeted groups.
 This data demonstrates that pupil progress for pupils who are eligible for Pupil Premium is broadly in line with the rate of whole school progress.